 Working with the independent and voluntary sector in adult social care

-Brighton & Hove City Council’s Workforce Development Team provides workforce learning & development opportunities for adult social care providers based within Brighton & Hove.
-This page has information on how to access opportunities and download resources
+Our Workforce Development Team provides workforce learning & development for adult social care providers based within Brighton & Hove.
+This page has information on how to access training and download resources.

-Read our latest training and commissioning newsletter December 2014 (PDF 424KB)
+Read our latest training and commissioning newsletter February 2015 (PDF 401KB)

 Local adult social care provider?
 Plan for the future

 The council has agreed an adult care and health market position statement (PDF 411KB).
-It gives information on local people’s current and future care needs and the services that are required to meet these needs.
+It gives information on local people’s current and future care needs and the services needed to meet them.
 If you’re a local service provider it could help you plan for the future.

 Learning and development opportunities for your adult social care team

-Our programmes and services are open to all those who work within adult social care services across Brighton & Hove.
+Our programmes and services are open to anyone who works within Brighton & Hove based adult social care services.
 This includes:

 - staff, managers and volunteers from independent and voluntary sector adult social care providers based in Brighton & Hove